 |4th Armoured Bde vs 15th Panzer Div.
 Honours so far even.|

 At last the I Bn 8th Pz Rgt arrived and at once made its presence felt.
 Quite shortly, the CLY tanks deemed it wise to draw back a little, leaving a third of their tanks burning.
-But 8th Panzer had lost a quarter their strength for their part.
+But 8th Panzer had, for their part, lost a quarter their own strength.

 (as an alternative to taking hits).

 |Seventh Support Group and cruisers of 7th Armoured Brigade|

 coalesce about Sidi Rezegh.

 The withdrawal of 2RB had permitted the Afrika infantry to seize a good mile and a half of escarpment, leaving the Sidi Rezegh position badly exposed.
 Seeking to exploit the eagerly beckoning opportunity, General Cruewell ordered 8th Panzer to drive off or destroy 2nd RTR that was then covering the right flank of 7th Support Group.
 The Afrika infantry I Battalion was to strike along the escaprment onto the flank of KRRC, whilst the other two battalions overran - it was hoped - what was left of the Rifle brigade.
 104th Infantry was to attack up the Belhamed feature.
 The combined attacks, it was hoped, would bring about a general collapse of the British position.